Nathan-Fenner/Ni/README.md

 	printPoint (add {Point | x = 3, y = 7} {Point | x = 2, y = 1})!;
 }
 ```
 "Structs" are the basic way to store compound data.
-The struct instantiation syntax is a little unusual, but works well with the rest of the language's syntax features.
+The struct instantiation syntax is a little unusual, but is concise and unambiguous.

-Struct literal fields are always keyed.
+Struct literal fields are always keyed, and no field is optional.

 ### Generic Data Types
 ```go